liferay/liferay-docs/develop/tutorials/articles/asset-framework/03-entering-and-displaying-tags-and-categories.markdown

 -->

-At this point, you've [asset-enabled](/develop/tutorials/-/knowledge_base/6-2/adding-updating-and-deleting-assets-for-custom-entities) your custom entities.
-In addition to that, you should make sure to [implement asset renders](/develop/learning-paths/-/knowledge_base/6-2/implementing-asset-renderers) for them.
-Content authors however still can't specify the tags and categories for these entities in the UI.
+At this point, you've [asset-enabled](/develop/tutorials/-/knowledge_base/6-2/adding-updating-and-deleting-assets-for-custom-entities) your entities.
+In addition to that, you should make sure to [implement asset renderers](/develop/learning-paths/-/knowledge_base/6-2/implementing-asset-renderers) for them.
+Content authors, however, still can't specify the tags and categories for these entities in the UI.
 Don't fret!
 Liferay provides a set of JSP tags for showing category and tag inputs in your UI.